Professor Lawrie Zion

 - Lead Chief Investigator, the New Beats project.
 This ARC-funded project explores the aftermath of journalism redundancies in Australia through surveys and interviews with journalists who took a redundancy package between 2012 and 2014.

-- In late 2015, I became a CI on the research project "Recruiting and tracing participants via social media: feasibility and ethics".
+- I am a CI on the research project "Recruiting and tracing participants via social media: feasibility and ethics".
 The project is led by Dr Naomi Hackworth from the Judith Lumley Centre at La Trobe University.
 It was recently awarded a grant of $19,650 from the Transforming Human Societies Research Focus Area at La Trobe University.

-- I'm researching a book about Australian weather, culture and politics for Melbourne University Publishing that is due to be completed in 2017.
+- I'm researching a book about weather and the media in Australia for Melbourne University Publishing that is due to be completed in 2017.